trans1 <-

 Let’s now explore how polynomial regression equips us with the capability to capture this curvilinear relationship between practice duration and performance outcomes.

-First, we need to create the polynomial terms, we’ll consider up to 2 bends.
+First, we need to create the polynomial terms, we’ll consider up to 2 bends in this example.

 cogtest |>